 In a few occasions, I make full eurorack modules.
 For example, some years ago I designed the PCBs and panel for a Steiner-Parker filter.
 I gave away the boards to some of my friends and I believe that there are 4 "copies" in existence.

 For all the other modules that I have designed (and shown pictures) people often ask me if they can get one.
 Usually, I'm a bit reluctant because there could be small issues that may need fixing in order to have polished product.
 Additionally, if I want to turn these modules into products I need to make sure there's a minimum demand that justifies the development efforts.

 The last module I designed is the Wolv wave shaper.

 I designed this because I wanted to model the circuit originally conceived by Ian Fritz.
-This resulted in the virtual Wolv version (soon to be released).
+This resulted in the virtual Wolv version.

 The main reason why I decided to build this is because, as far as I know, it is a very different type of waveshaper.
 It also seems to be not very popular since I could find just a couple of videos of people showing it.
 If you want to have an idea on how it behaves, you can check the following video: